What is Scouting?

 Volunteering for the group is very rewarding, and can be great fun.
 We run a range of social events for parents and families throughout the year, and its a great way to make new friends – for the adults as well as the kids!

 How is the Group Managed

 Scouting has a defined Leadership structure.
 Each Section is run by a Section Leader with support from Assistant Leaders .
 The Group Scout Leader has overall responsibility for all Scouting activities in the Group and they are ultimately overseen by a District Commissioner.

 As a Scout Association Scout Group the Group is an excepted charity, and as such is managed by trustees known as the Executive Committee.
 This committee is made up of Leaders, parents, and lay members.

 Explorers is slightly different with the Unit forming part of the Explorer provision across our Scout District and whilst the Unit is run by the Explorer Scout Leader they are overseen by a District Explorer Scout Commissioner rather than the Group Scout Leader.

 Is Scouting a Religious Organisation

 However we are supported by Headingley Methodist Church in whose halls we meet and about once a term, the Group and Unit take part in a Church Parade Service in the Church.
-We try to get as many of us there as possible and do invite members and their families of all faiths or none join us for the parade service, which are child friendly.
+Whilst these services are entirely voluntary to attend we do try to get as many of us there as possible and all members and their families of all faiths or none are encouraged to join us for the parade service, which are child friendly.